matt-mcalister/forgotten-isle-frontend/README.md

 #### Gameplay

-Once you are in a game, you’ll be able to chat with other player in the chatwindow.
+Once you are in a game, you’ll be able to chat with other players in the chat window.
 If you would like instructions on how to play the game, simply type “help” into the chat window.

-When you are ready to start the game, simply click the green “Ready Up”.
+When you are ready to start the game, simply click the green “Ready Up” button.
 Once all players have readied-up, a “Begin Game” button will appear that allows you to commence gameplay.

 ## License